Johnny Alonso teases a possible return to ‘Gotham,’ the premiere of ‘Chronology,’ and other exciting projects.

 Welcome to 2015!
 It’s been quite a year in the world of television and film, but as new releases hit the streaming and cinematic venues, we still have unfinished business with award ceremonies concerning 2014.
 As such is the case, I didn’t want to finish out 2014 without seeing “Birdman or The Unexpected Virtue of Ignorance,” an artistic triumph from co-writer and director Alejandro González Iñárritu.
 The film leads in nominations for this year’s Golden Globes.
 It’s quite possible that “Birdman” will swoop in easily to take awards in most, if not all, of the following categories in which it’s nominated:

 I imagine that every kid relishes that first time when he or she gets to join the rest of the family at the movie theater.
 In my case, the year was 1992 and the film that my older brothers were dying to see was none other than “Batman Returns.”
 Maybe you weren’t absolutely terrified of Danny DeVito’s Penguin by the end, but it’s difficult to read the names “Birdman” and Michael Keaton without thinking of Tim Burton’s first and second “Batman” films.
-Read the rest of this entry »
+Continue reading “‘Birdman’ Set to Swoop in at the Golden Globes”

 Caution: This review contains spoilers on the mid-season finale.